fastmcp-me/devhub-cms-mcp/README.md

 ### Manual configuration of Claude Desktop

-To use this server with the Claude Desktop app, add the following configuration to the "mcpServers" section of your `claude_desktop_config.json`:
+To use this server with the Claude Desktop app for local development, add the following configuration to the "mcpServers" section of your `claude_desktop_config.json`:

 ```
 {